View All Services

 Certain resources, however, are specifically excluded from consideration:

 Let’s look at an example: John, age 74, and Mary, age 70, are married.
-John has Parkinson’s that has progressed and has been deemed nursing facility clinically-eligible while Mary lives at home.
+John has Parkinson’s that has progressed and has been deemed a nursing facility clinically eligible while Mary lives at home.

 John and Mary’s Total Assets:

 John and Mary’s Excluded Assets:

 Calculating Mary’s Community Spouse Resource Allowance (CSRA):